dell/csi-powerflex/test/helm/README.md

 Helm charts:
 2replicas  Creates 2 filesystem mounts like 2vols but with Replicas = 2
 2vols	Creates 2 filesystem mounts
-2vols+restore	Upgraded version of 2vols that also mounts a volume created from snap 7vols	Creates 7 filesystem mounts
+2vols+restore	Upgraded version of 2vols that also mounts a volume created from snap
+2vols-multi-array Creates 2 volumes, each on a different array.
+You must fill in 2vols-multi-array/templates/pvc1.yaml first
+7vols	Creates 7 filesystem mounts
 10vols	Creates 10 filesystem mounts
 block1  Create a block volume using a pvc (NOT WORKING) block2  Create a block volume using a pvc+pv+existing volume (NOT WORKING)